When you are 21 weeks pregnant, your baby can be seen swallowing amniotic fluid on an ultra scan.

 Gum sensitivity is another pregnancy symptom that can vary from woman to woman.
 (Yet another symptom, will the list ever end…)

-Do not feel worried if you experience one or more of these symptoms, since each pregnancy is different and each woman’s body will handle pregnancies differently.
+Do not feel worried if you experience one or more of these symptoms since each pregnancy is different and each woman’s body will handle pregnancies differently.

 Many local fitness centers will offer these classes, or contact your health care provider for any referrals for pregnancy nutrition and fitness centers in your area.
 Expectant mothers groups and local community organizations are also a great place to look for prenatal fitness classes for mothers-to-be at any stage in pregnancy.

 If you can’t find any classes or simply want to exercise at home, check out this Prenatal Yoga DVD with Shiva Rea.

-If you are curious on pregnancy yoga, you can read more about it here.
+If you are curious about pregnancy yoga, you can read more about it here.
 And here we have compiled video clips showing the 9 most common pregnancy yoga poses to give you an idea of what you will be doing during a prenatal yoga class.

 This was a calm week, but I can really feel the stomach growing.
 Some days it feels almost like pain from exercising too much.